Airport Workers Fear They're Unprotected From The Coronavirus

 Workers complained, and the airlines received some unflattering media attention.
 It appears the airport is now stepping up protections for its ground staff.

-Stephens' employer has offered gloves and will soon be providing face masks, she said, "but we won't know more until they start the training process."
+Stephens' employer, OmniServ, has offered gloves and will soon be providing face masks, she said, "but we won't know more until they start the training process."

 She wasn't willing to wait for company-provided masks.